MetOffice/lfric_core/documentation/source/pages/lfric_datamodel/lfric_datamodel.rst

-A key aspect of the **Momentum Atmosphere model**, for which LFRic was initially developed, is its use of the GungHo dynamical core which uses a mixed finite element scheme.
+A key aspect of the **Momentum Atmosphere model**, for which LFRic was initially developed, is its use of the GungHo dynamical core which is a mixed finite element scheme.
 The data model of the LFRic Infrastructure supports both the mixed finite element scheme of the GungHo dynamical core and the more traditional finite difference schemes of many physics codes.
 GungHo has been developed to run on